Nucleosynthesis and CMB bounds on photophilic ALPs: a fresh look: BBN chain with ALPs

 where $Z$ is the electric charge of the we approximate the velocity with $v = \sqrt{2T/\mu}$ and $\mu$ being the reduced mass.
-The reactions of the type $\pi^{+}+^{4}\text{He}\to X$ are, vice versa, suppressed by the Coulomb repelling, and for this reason, following Ref.~\cite{Pospelov:2010cw}, we do not include them.
+The reactions of the type $\pi^{+}+^{4}\text{He}\to X$ are, vice versa, suppressed by the Coulomb repulsion, and for this reason, following Ref.~\cite{Pospelov:2010cw}, we do not include them.
+Finally, we do not include the meson-mediated dissociation processes of rare nuclei $d, t, ^{3}\text{He}, ^{7}\text{Li}, ^{7}\text{Be}$: compared to the $^{4}\text{He}$ dissociation, the rates of such processes are highly suppressed by the nucleis' densities and therefore are sub-dominant.

 The meson-driven rates are defined by

 where $n_{h}$ is the meson's instant number density and $\langle \sigma v\rangle_{a+h\to y}$ is the cross-section of the process $a+h \to y$ with some final state $y$ averaged over $h$'s energies.
 We discuss the evolution of $n_{h}$ and the calculation of $\langle \sigma v\rangle_{h+a\to y}$ below.